 If the marks are close enough in appearance, sound, or meaning, they may cause confusion that constitutes infringement.
 So, for example, selling “Applet” computers may be unlawful because the phrasing is too similar to Apple computers.
-Altering the name to “Apricot” may still be arguably too close to the original mark because it may lead to mistake or deception regarding the source or sponsorship of the product.
+Altering the name to “Apricot” may still be arguably too close to the original mark because it may lead to mistakes or deception regarding the source or sponsorship of the product.

-Using identical marks is clearly infringement.
+Using identical marks is clearly an infringement.
 You cannot cut the label out of a Chanel dress, attach it to your own garment, and then sell it.
 Such infringements also constitute willful actions.

 Likelihood of confusion

 If you own the rights to a particular trademark, you can sue for trademark infringement if someone else is using your trademark in a way that is likely to confuse consumers.
 The likelihood of confusion is the central focus of any trademark claim.